-Bhutan: A Hidden Kingdom
+Bhutan: A Hidden Kingdom.
+The Definitive Guide

-Bhutan a journey into the Hidden Kingdom
+Bhutan: a journey into the Hidden Kingdom

 For more information we encourage you to read Hidden Bhutan: Entering the Kingdom of the Thunder Dragon by Martin Uitz.